Home/Blog/Well-Being/Health Benefits/Top 10 Potential Health Benefits of Eating Dates During Pregnancy

 What time of the day is best to eat dates during pregnancy– morning or night?

 There is no specific time of day that is better to eat dates during pregnancy.
 You can incorporate them into your diet whenever convenient and suits your preferences.
+Some prefer them in the morning for sustained energy, while others may use them as a healthier evening snack.

 How many dates are recommended for consumption during the third trimester?